 A bachelor's degree in general psychology allows you to work in a variety of fields that range from human resources to case management.
 Because advanced degrees are needed to work as a psychologist or counselor, you'll find that salaries will vary by level of education, job and location.
 Read on learn more about the average salary for popular career options.
-Schools offering Psychology degrees can also be found in these popular choices.

 Degree and Career Information

 Psychology is a social science field where individuals learn to study the mental processes behind human behavior through interpretation, observation and other methods.
 Typically, these studies focus on a person's feelings and beliefs that influence the individual's actions.

 Your salary as a graduate with a general psychology degree will vary greatly depending on the job, location and level of education you've obtained.
 Many positions in psychology require an advanced degree, so your earnings may be lower if you have only an undergraduate degree.
 Many graduates with a bachelor's degree in general psychology may be employed in fields such as human resources, case management, customer service and administrative assistance.